It is illegal for anybody to bring certain forms of contraband into a jail or prison in Oklahoma.

 All of the above actions are also subject to substantial fines in addition to the time in custody.

 The second fact pattern is about a visitor trying to smuggle in contraband.
-Generally it's taped between their legs under their skirt (it's usually women) and they try to smuggle it out and over to an inmate by passing it under a table.
-Generally there is video of the incident and the person watching the video sees all the awkward maneuvering of the visitor.
-They then search the inmate after the visit and accuse the visitor of smuggling what they found.
+Generally it's taped between their legs under their skirt (it's usually women) and they try to smuggle it in and to an inmate by passing it under a table.
+Generally there is video of the incident and the prison official watching the video sees all the awkward maneuvering of the visitor.
+Inmates are searched prior to visits to ensure they have nothing on them.
+After the visit is over they search the inmate and, having found some contraband that wasn't found during the search that occurred prior to the visit, then accuse the visitor of smuggling what they found by filing a police report.

 The third fact pattern is about an employee of the facility bringing in contraband and distributing it to prisoners in exchange for cash (sometimes for sex).
 This one probably works pretty well since the employee has a better chance of understanding how people get caught smuggling in contraband.
 But, if you read the papers, plenty of people get caught doing this every year, like clockwork.

-As general advice if you're being arrested and have something on your person thatt isn't contraband outside a penal facility then you should definitely disclose it (for instance, cigarettes or a pocket knife).
-You don't incriminate yourself by declaring that you possess an item that is not ordinarily contraband.
+If you're being arrested and have something on your person that isn't contraband outside a penal facility and the cops don't find it when they search you, then you should definitely disclose it (for instance, cigarettes, a pocket knife, or a cellular phone).
+You won't incriminate yourself by declaring that you possess an item that is not ordinarily contraband.
 This is probably the only time I would ever advocate talking to the cops without a lawyer present.